mnemnion/JLpeg.jl/Plans.md

          complex to get right, but we get one critical and one nice thing out of it: assigning several actions to a single grammar, and compile-time compiling grammars then load-time providing the Actions.
-- [ ]  Throws could also store the instruction pointer, this is a cheap operation (just one more register after all) and would let us work backward to determine the rule in which the match failed.
 - [ ]  Printing stuff
   - [ ]  `clipstringat(str, i, len=20)` returns a NamedTuple tuple with the char at i,
          up to two substrings surrounding it, and booleans telling whether or not we truncated the string in the front or the back.
+There are always substrings, but if `i` is the first or last character, one of them will be empty.
   - [ ]  Refactor color printing to use `printstyled`.
 - [x]  Macros
   - [X]  Get rid of the clunky tuple forms of `@grammar` and `@rule` by getting the